Hluboš: Administrative division

+Etymology

+The name is derived from the surname Hluboš.

 Geography

 Hluboš is located about 7 km north of Příbram and 41 km southwest of Prague.
-It is situated on the right bank of the Litavka river.
 It lies in the Brdy Highlands.
-The highest point of the municipality is the hill Malý Chlum at 591 m above sea level.
+The highest point is the hill Malý Chlum at 591 m above sea level.
+The municipality is situated on the right bank of the Litavka River.

 History

 The first written mention of Hluboš is from 1355.
 A wooden fortress was located here.
 The owners of Hluboš often changed and belonged to the lower nobility.
 In 1546, Petr Vamberský had rebuilt the fortress into a castle.

+Demographics

+Transport

+There are no railways or major roads passing through the municipality.

 Sights

 The Hluboš Castle was rebuilt into the late Baroque form in the 18th century.
 In 1872, it was reconstructed and extended by the family of Oettingen-Wallerstein.
 The result of these modifications is the present appearance of the castle with many pseudo-Renaissance elements.
 In 1920 and 1921 it served as a summer residence of Czechoslovak president T. G. Masaryk.

 The botanical garden at Hluboš Castle is one of the oldest in Central Europe.
 Through the Hluboš park, some trees from America and China appeared in the Czech Republic for the very first time.
-These were, for example, Ginkgo biloba, Cedrus libani, Juniperus virginiana, Tsuga canadensis, Thuja or Taxus.
+These were, for example, Ginkgo biloba, Cedrus libani, Juniperus virginiana, Tsuga canadensis, Thuja and Taxus.

 Today the castle complex is privately owned and partially open to the public under certain conditions.